-In particular, the reduction of greenhouse gas emissions through the lightweighting of products to improve automobile fuel efficiency and contributions to a circular economy through the conservation of resources are not only important areas that we can address as a contribution to solving global environmental problems.
+In particular, reducing greenhouse gas emissions by improving the fuel efficiency of automobiles by reducing product weight and energy use in the manufacturing process of products, and contributing to a circular economy by saving resources are not only important areas that we can address as a contribution to solving global environmental problems.
 They are also strategic themes that will meet our customers' requirements and connect directly to the enhancement of our products' competitiveness.
 For the realization of a sustainable mobility society, TACHI-S, together with its stakeholders, will strive to continuously reduce the environmental impact of its products and business activities.
 The entire TACHI-S Group will promote environmental conservation activities to ensure a global environment where future generations can live happily.

-Takao Ito, Executive Managing Officer in Charge of the Environment
+Takao Ito, Director and Executive Managing Officer in Charge of the Environment